-$Customer \ Satisfaction \ in \ Chat \ Channel = \frac{Number \ of \ satisfied \ chat \ customers}{Number \ of \ chat \ customers \ surveyed}$
+$Customer Satisfaction in Chat Channel = \frac{Number of satisfied chat customers}{Number of chat customers surveyed}$

 Why it's important: Customer Satisfaction in the Chat Channel is the single most important measure of chat-channel quality.
 Any successful chat channel will have consistently high Customer Satisfaction ratings.
-Some Service Desk managers are under the impression that a low Average Cost per Chat Session may justify a lower level of Customer Satisfaction in the Chat Channel.
+Some are under the impression that a low Average Price per Chat Session may justify a lower level of Customer Satisfaction in the Chat Channel.
 But this is not true.
-MetricNet's research shows that even Service Desks with a very low Average Cost per Chat Session can achieve consistently high customer satisfaction ratings in the chat channel.
+MetricNet's research shows that even Service Desks with a very low Average Price per Chat Session can achieve consistently high customer satisfaction ratings in the chat channel.